 Much of Taylor’s current work draws on his interdisciplinary background engaging with creative arts to think through how socio-ecological issues might be thought of and communicated more affectively.
 Expanding on work done in his Bachelor of Visual Arts (USYD, 2011), Taylor works with recording sounds of waterscapes across the city.
 This has led Taylor to the underground and thinking through how the histories and sounds of subterranean waters might offer depth to the way epistemic injustices might be thought of and resolved.
 By working with sound recordings, Taylor is pushing for greater attention to be given to the way sounds, voices and noises are situated within historical and material understandings of the city.
 The focus on sound has enabled Taylor to pay greater attention to the ‘quiet geographies’ of cities, where injustices are often un-heard.
 Presenting these recorded soundscapes through situated environmental histories of Sydney’s queer ecologies will enable Taylor to better understand the affective role that sounds have in shaping how the waters of a place are known, felt and valued.
 Underpinning this is a drive to unpack and reorient what environmental history is, and what it can do for bringing justice for marginalised histories.

 Casual Staff Teaching Award 2021 - The University of New South Wales, School of Humanities & Languages - in recognition of outstanding contributions to learning and teaching.

-Taylor has been the Course Convenor for ARTS2240 Environment, Sustainability and Development.
-Taylor has guest lectured for ARTS2240 Environment, Sustainability and Development and ARTS3241 Environmental Justice.
+Taylor has been the Course Convener and lecturer for ARTS2240 Environment, Sustainability and Development.
+Taylor has guest lectured for ARTS3242 Environmental History, ARTS3241 Environmental Justice, ARTS2248 Disasters and Society, and BEES6601 An Introduction to the Sydney Environment.
 He has been an Academic Tutor for: